ossf/glossary/content/en/contributor-ladder/_index.md

 - Be an active and responsive approver (see above),
 - Help maintain the repository, including site configuration, permission, issue-template, GitHub workflow, among others,
-- Monitor the Glossary Slack channels and help out whenever possible,
+- Monitor the OpenSSF Slack channels and help out whenever possible,
-- Regularly attend the [Glossary Working Group meetings](https://www.cncf.io/calendar/) (if timezone permits)
+- Regularly attend the [Best Practices Working Group meetings](https://www.openssf.org/getinvolved/) (if timezone permits)

 If a maintainer is no longer interested in or cannot perform the duties listed above, they should move themselves to emeritus status.

 ### Becoming a Maintainer

 Maintainers should have a proven track record of being successful approvers and submitting high-quality PRs.
-If their timezone permits, they should also regularly attend the Glossary Working Group meetings.
+If their timezone permits, they should also regularly attend the Best Practices Working Group meetings.

 To become a maintainer, start by expressing interest to existing maintainers.
 Existing maintainers will then ask you to demonstrate the qualifications above by contributing PRs, doing reviews, and doing other such tasks under their guidance.